w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 ```

 If the receiving server is traced in the `rojo` tracing system, it carries over
-the state it received and adds a new entry with the position in its trace.
+the state it received and adds a new entry to the top of `tracestate`.

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01